-Even though my OB-GYN practitioners were very kind, I was nervous to talk about my feelings.
+Even though my OB-GYN practitioners were very kind, I was still nervous to talk about my feelings.

 I remember breaking down before my doctor could even ask what I was in for that day.
 Through sobs I explained the madness I felt inside my head and heart.
 One minute I was joyful and then next I was pinned by indescribable grief.
 My period hadn’t returned and I wasn’t pregnant, so WHY was I such a mess?

 I was shocked when my doctor said there was a chance I had postpartum depression.
 Didn’t that only happen immediately after a woman has a baby?
 Even though there is very little research, it is hypothesized that hormonal changes are a primary cause of mood changes during weaning.
 I WAS weaning Annabelle little by little, so the decrease in hormones was definitely to blame for my emotions.